beejjorgensen/bgc/src/bgc_part_1700_strings2.md

 A use case for `\b` or `\r` is to show status updates that appear on the same line on the screen and don't cause the display to scroll.
 Here's an example that does a countdown from 10.
-(Note this makes use of the non-standard POSIX function `sleep()` from `<unistd.h>`---if you're not on a Unix-like, search for your platform and `sleep` for the equivalent.)
+(If your compiler doesn't support threading, you can use the non-standard POSIX function `sleep()` from `<unistd.h>`---if you're not on a Unix-like, search for your platform and `sleep` for the equivalent.)

 ``` {.c .numberLines}
 #include <stdio.h>